pytransitions/transitions/README.md

 machine.add_model(model, model_context=lock3)
 ```

-It's important that any user-provided context managers are re-entrant since the state machine will call them multiple
+It's important that all user-provided context managers are re-entrant since the state machine will call them multiple
 times, even in the context of a single trigger invocation.

 #### <a name="state-features"></a>Adding features to states